mthom/scryer-prolog/README.md

 ## Progress

-The language L3 is implemented as a simple REPL.
-L3 is pure Prolog -- Prolog without cut, meta- or extra-logical operators, or side effects of any kind.
-No data types apart from atoms are currently supported.
+Pure Prolog is implemented as a simple REPL.
+"Pure Prolog" is Prolog without cut, meta- or extra-logical operators, or side effects of any kind.
+In terms of the tutorial pacing, the work has progressed to the middle of section 5.2.
+Atoms and lists are the only two data types currently supported.

 ## Tutorial
 To enter a multi-clause predicate, the brackets ":{" and "}:" are used